hashicorp/nomad/website/source/docs/job-specification/update.html.md

 ### Serial Upgrades

-This example uses a serial upgrade strategy, meaning exactly one task will be updated at a time, waiting 60 seconds until the next task is upgraded.
+This example uses a serial upgrade strategy, meaning exactly one task group will be updated at a time, waiting 60 seconds until the next task group is upgraded.

 ```hcl
 update {